darktable-org/dtorg/content/pages/install.md

 </style>

-...or get the latest stable source package and build it yourself, look what to do if you are running Windows or get the hot new stuff from our git repository.
+...&nbsp;or get the latest stable source package and build it yourself, look what to do if you are running Windows or get the hot new stuff from our git repository.

 # Prerequisites